If there’s one station that can break rhythm and spike your heart rate in HYROX, it’s the burpee broad jumps.

 You may not take any steps forward between reps.

-When placing your hands on the floor, they must be placed no more than 1 foot length in front of your feet.
+When placing your hands on the floor, they must be placed no more than 30cm in front of your feet.

 Any violations will lead to a warning.
-2 warnings lead to a 5m distance penalty.
+2 warnings lead to a 15 second time penalty.
 For more information on the rules and movement standards, please familiarise yourself with rulebook for your event.

 In the below video, Rox Lyfe coach Paul Gillingham looks at 2 different techniques for the Burpee Broad Jump movement…